kyuusaku/kyuusaku.github.io/weakly_supervised_learning.md

 > **2014**

 * **RAM (Recurrent Attention Model)** Recurrent Models of Visual Attention (*Google DeepMind*)
-    Problem: the amount of computation scales linearly with the number of image pixels.
+    *Problem*: the amount of computation scales linearly with the number of image pixels.
-    Idea: adaptively selecting a sequence of regions or locations and only processing the selected regions at high resolution. (similar to the baby work: on learning where to look)
+    *Idea*: adaptively selecting a sequence of regions or locations and only processing the selected regions at high resolution. (similar to the baby work: on learning where to look)
-    Method: Based on RNN.
+    *Method*: Based on RNN.
 Process input sequentially.
 Select the next location based on past information and the demands of the task. (see Fig.1 (B Glimpse Network)) They evaluate their model on several image classification tasks (Translated MNIST & Clutted Translated MNIST).
-    Drawback: the model is non-differentiable, trained using reinforcement learning.
+    *Drawback*: the model is non-differentiable, trained using reinforcement learning.

 **Reference:**

 * [自然语言处理中的Attention Model：是什么及为什么](http://blog.csdn.net/malefactor/article/details/50550211)